 NDIS reporting – Behaviour Support Plans and Progress to Outcomes reports

-In 2011 our MAP service (formerly the Travelling Teacher Service) was part of a research project conducted by Monash University into the effectiveness of the service and the outcomes for families.
+In 2011 our MAP service (formerly the Travelling Teacher Service, or TTS) was part of a research project conducted by Monash University into the effectiveness of the service and the outcomes for families.
 The research was conducted by Dr Avril Brereton and Ms Kerry Bull and funded by the Victorian Government Department of Human Services, Disability Services.

 The Research Project concluded that:

-‘In response to the initial visit from the TT and the first six months of service delivery, significant improvements were found in overall child emotional and behavioural disturbance (psychopathology), improved adaptive behaviour skills and a lessening of autism symptoms compared with a wait list control group.’
+‘In response to the initial visit from the Travelling Teacher and the first six months of service delivery, significant improvements were found in overall child emotional and behavioural disturbance (psychopathology), improved adaptive behaviour skills and a lessening of autism symptoms compared with a wait list control group.’

 ‘This study has produced empirical evidence through qualitative and quantitative investigation that the MASS TTS provides benefits for children with an ASD and their parents/carers.
 The MASS TTS confirms that successful and effective programmes work with parents as collaborative partners to assess family and child needs and also seek to empower and support family members by offering ASD specific education programmes, with a focus on family centred practice, teaching in natural learning environments and providing positive, continuous support.’